 Student Conduct Process

 This timeline provides general information on what a student can expect going through the student conduct process.
 More detailed information can be found in the Student Code of Conduct.
 If a student is unable to access or print out any communication received from the Office of Student Conduct, a hard copy can be picked up in the Office of Student Conduct, 200 Ruby Jones Hall, during business hours.
+Please note that this timeline is not intended for cases involving alleged violations of 23.
+Sexual Misconduct.

 1. Student is documented for allegedly violating the Student Code of Conduct (this includes alleged violations of the law and residential living policies).